 All meters, transformers, wires, regulators, and other equipment installed by the cooperative are the property of the cooperative.
 No one except representatives of cooperative or one otherwise lawfully entitled to do so shall be permitted to remove or tamper with cooperative's meter or connections, or with any of the property of the cooperative on or about the member's premises.
 The cooperative may discontinue service to a member and remove its facilities from the member's premises, without notice, if evidence is found that any portion of the cooperative's facilities has been tampered with in such a manner that the member may have received unmetered service.
 In such event, the member shall be required to bear all costs incurred by the cooperative for such alterations, in the judgment of the cooperative.
-If the meter or other equipment belonging to the cooperative is damaged or destroyed due to negligence or misuse by a member, any member of his family, or by any officer, agent or employee of member, then the cost of necessary repairs or replacements shall be paid by the member.
+If the meter or other equipment belonging to the cooperative is damaged or destroyed due to negligence or misuse by a member, any member of his family, or by any officer, agent or employee of member.